42-LMann/42-LMann/README.md

     - Patience is needed with C
     - The more ways you can write a set of code, the better (create a coding style unique to you but also effective)
-    - If in doubt - research/trial and error
+    - If in doubt - research/(trial and error)

 My interests are in...